Nevvman18/rs41-nfw/README.md

   * [radioszynka blog](https://radioszynka.pl/) team - for article about this project
   * Mark PC9DB - TX formats etc.
   * KB8RCO - big thread about APRS (also code to fix coordinate issue), WX use and others
-  * whallman DF7PN - much help in discussions
+  * whallman DF7PN - much help in discussions, frameCounter fix
   * Damian SQ2DEF and his team - SQ6KXY, Paweł, Lechu, McXander, wprzyb, Michał, Hubert...
   * obi7zik - thread about GPS power mode issue
   * OM3BC - big help in getting the RTTY to finally have a proper format and timings